mmistakes/minimal-mistakes/README.md

 * [Quick-start guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)
 * [Gemified theme](https://mmistakes.github.io/minimal-mistakes/jekyll/gemified-theme-beta/)

-## Style customisations

-I've customised CSS and text defaults here and there.

 ## Usage notes here

 Installation has followed the quick-start guide above and then the gemified version of the theme has been installed.